 It’s moving in day!
 The sinks work, the floor is (mostly) level, and you’re putting up curtains and finally tasting the fruits of your labor.
 This stage is kind of like a second round of Home Renovation Euphoria, but it’s a bit tireder, more subdued emotion.
 Still, there’s a deep satisfaction of a job well done that lets you sleep like a champ your first night in your finally finished fixer upper.

-And for some home renovators, there’s also a seventh emotional stage.
+And for some home renovators this kitchen renovation service in Calgary noted that there’s also a seventh emotional stage.
 It usually strikes the dreamers and/or particularly robust home renovators, and it’s one that you should avoid at all costs.
 It crops up a year or two after you’re done, when you see this nice but run down, totally killer deal that’s actually closer to the office/school/church/what-have-you.
 It may have a bigger yard, or more square footage.
 Maybe it has that porch you always wanted but didn’t get out of your last fixer upper.
 Whatever it is, something about it makes you get that look in your eye and think “We could totally fix that place up.”
 This is called Insanity, my friends, and it is The Seventh Stage of Home Renovation.
 Go buy a new car or a trip to Tahiti, but DO NOT buy another fixer upper.
 Trust a girl who has been sucked in five times.
 Tahiti sounds really nice, doesn’t it?